Alien-Eye/RunDroid-Privacy-Policy/index.md

 - ## Unity UGS Authentication
   - Unity Authentication is a service that helps us identify players, enabling us to provide services like Cloud Save and Remote Configurations.
-  - Unity Authentication collects user’s personal identifiers for app functionality and account management.
+  - Unity Authentication collects users’ personal identifiers for app functionality and account management.
   - Data is encrypted in transit.
   - Player profile and its associated data can be deleted.
 Visit the [Data Deletion website](https://alien-eye.github.io/RunDroid-Data-Deletion-Resource/).
   - For more information on the privacy practices of Unity Authentication, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 - ## Google Play Games Services
-  - Google Play Games Services is a platform that provides a variety of game services, including player identity, We use it with Unity Authentication to authenticate players.
+  - Google Play Games Services is a platform that provides a variety of game services, including player identity.
+We use it with Unity Authentication to authenticate players.
-  - Google Play Games Services collects user’s personal identifiers, analytics data, and diagnostics data for app functionality, and analytics.
+  - Google Play Games Services collects users’ personal identifiers, analytics data, and diagnostics data for app functionality and analytics.
   - Data is encrypted in transit.
   - Data can be deleted.
 Visit the [Data Deletion website](https://alien-eye.github.io/RunDroid-Data-Deletion-Resource/).
   - For more information on the privacy practices of Google Play Games Services, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)